nats-nui/nui/README.md

       "domain": "" // string, omitted if empty
     }
   ],
-  "sealed": false, // boolean, omitted if false "deny_delete": false, // boolean, omitted if false, not editable "deny_purge": false, // boolean, omitted if false, not editable "allow_rollup_hdrs": false, // boolean, omitted if false
+  "sealed": false, // boolean, omitted if false, read only "deny_delete": false, // boolean, omitted if false, not editable "deny_purge": false, // boolean, omitted if false, not editable "allow_rollup_hdrs": false, // boolean, omitted if false